-For many, the hardest part of cleaning your closet is actually getting started.
-Best-selling author and “one-minute” cleaning and organizing expert, Donna Smallin Kuper, offers the following tips to help you kickoff the summer season by clearing the clutter from your closet, making room for the things you do love and will wear in the coming months!
+For many, the hardest part of decluttering the closet is actually getting started.
+Best-selling author and “one-minute” cleaning and organizing expert, Donna Smallin Kuper, offers the following tips for conquering closet organization this summer season, making room for the items you do love and will wear in the coming months!

 1. Schedule closet clean-out time.
 It can take anywhere from 4 to 6 hours to unclutter and organize a typical bedroom closet– but you don’t have to do it all at once!
 Plan to spend 15 minutes a day.
 Set a timer on your phone and work quickly.

 2. Play dress up.
 Working in one-foot sections of your clothes rod, try on each item.
 Ask yourself, “Is it comfortable?
 Does it make me look and feel good?
 When will I wear it next?”
 Rehang if it’s a keeper.
 If not, it’s probably just taking up space.
 Designate “donate” and “sell” bins (see tip #7).